 Despite her comparatively recent commitment to early music performance, she already has established a reputation for it.
 Back received an invitation several times to perform as Baroque cellist with “Southern California’s most important early music ensemble” (LA Times), Musica Angelica, at the Walt Disney Concert Hall in Los Angeles, and she also was invited to participate in prestigious Baroque workshops held by Toronto’s Tafelmusik and Oberlin College (Baroque Performance Institute).

-She also has collaborated in concerto performances, chamber music, and orchestral symphonies with renowned artists such as Lynn Harrell, Bernard Greenhouse, Dr. Robert Watson, and Alexander Treger.
-Her several solo appearances in concertos and concert pieces included works by Dvořák, Schumann, Prokofiev, Vivaldi, and Paganini.
-Ms. Back won numerous awards, including Grand Prizes in the Concerto Competitions at both the University of Redlands School of Music and at CSU/Fullerton.
+Back also has collaborated in concerto performances, chamber music, and orchestral symphonies with renowned artists such as Lynn Harrell, Bernard Greenhouse, Robert Watson, and Alexander Treger.
+Her several solo appearances in concertos and concert pieces have included works by Dvořák, Schumann, Prokofiev, Vivaldi, and Paganini.
+Back won numerous awards, including Grand Prizes in the Concerto Competitions at both the University of Redlands School of Music and at CSU/Fullerton.
 She was the Grand Prize winner of the American String Teachers Association Greater Los Angeles Finals in 2004.
-In South Korea she was awarded first place in the Kang Won State Annual Competition and the Music Journal Competition.
+In South Korea, she was awarded first place in the Kang Won State Annual Competition and the Music Journal Competition.

-- Doctor of Philosophy in Musicology & in Historical Performance Practices (Baroque Cello & Viola Da Gamba), Claremont Graduate University, in progress
+- Doctor of Musical Arts in Historical Performance Practices (Baroque Cello & Viola Da Gamba), Claremont Graduate University

 - Master of Music Degree in Cello Performance, University of Redlands